West End theatre: Other London theatres

 Opened in 1977, the Donmar Warehouse became an independent producing house in 1992 with Sam Mendes as artistic director.

 There are a great number of stage productions in London outside the West End.
 Much of this is known as fringe theatre (referred to as Off West End) which is the equivalent of off-Broadway and off-off-Broadway theatre in New York City.
 Among these are the Menier Chocolate Factory, Bush Theatre and the Donmar Warehouse.
 Fringe venues range from well-equipped small theatres to rooms above pubs, and the performances range from classic plays, to cabaret, to plays in the languages of London's ethnic minorities.
 The performers range from emerging young professionals to amateurs.
-Productions at the Donmar included the 1980 play Educating Rita which starred Julie Walters in the title role before she reprised the role in the 1983 film.
+Productions at the Donmar included the 1980 play Educating Rita which starred Julie Walters in the title role before she reprised the role in the 1983 film adaptation of the same name.

 There are many theatres located throughout Greater London, such as the Lyric Hammersmith, Theatre Royal Stratford East, the Rose Theatre Kingston, the New Wimbledon Theatre, the Rudolph Steiner Theatre in Westminster, the Ashcroft Theatre in Croydon, the Secombe Theatre in Sutton, the Churchill Theatre in Bromley and the Hackney Empire in Hackney.

 The theatre at the Royal Polytechnic Institution (now the University of Westminster) in Regent Street saw the first public demonstration of "Pepper's ghost"—a method of projecting the illusion of a ghost into a theatre (named after its developer John Henry Pepper)—during an 1862 Christmas Eve theatrical production of the Charles Dickens novel, The Haunted Man and the Ghost's Bargain, which caused a sensation among those in attendance.

 London theatres outside the West End also played an important role in the early history of drama schools.
 In 1833, actress Frances Maria Kelly managed the Royal Strand Theatre in Westminster where she funded and operated a dramatic school, the earliest record of a drama school in England.
 In 1840, she financed the Royalty Theatre in Soho which opened as Miss Kelly's Theatre and Dramatic School.